jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Task list

-Task list is a feature of the Tick It site, users will have
+Task list is a feature of the Tick It site giving users the ability to view all tasks that have been created on the app.

 <details>
 <summary>Task list image</summary>